KyselovaMaria/ZKP-Project/README.md

 e(A, B) = e(α, β) · e( Σ wᵢ · ICᵢ , γ ) · e(C, δ)
 ```

-where A, B, C come from the proof, α, β, γ, δ and IC come from the verification key, and wᵢ are the public inputs (in our case, threshold = 18).
+where A, B, C come from the proof, α, β, γ, δ, and IC come from the verification key, and wᵢ are the public inputs (in our case, threshold = 18).
 The function e(·, ·) is the optimal Ate pairing.

 This check runs in constant time - three pairing operations - regardless of the size of the circuit.
 The server does not need any private data to perform it.